lphroger/hw02/README.md

 of C (but with nested subroutines) - that is, names must be declared before use, and the scope of a name extends from its declaration through the end of the block.
-At each print statement, indicate which declarations of `a` and `b` are in scope.
-What does the program print (or will the compiler identify static semantic errors)?
-Repeat the exercise for the declaration-order rules of C# (names must be declared before use, but the scope of a name is the entire block in which it is declared).
+At each print statement, indicate which declarations of `a` and `b` are in the static scope.
+What does the program print assuming static scoping (or will the compiler identify static semantic errors)?
+Repeat the exercise for the declaration-order rules of C# (names must be declared before use, but the static scope of a name is the entire block in which it is declared).

 ## Problem 2 (4 Points)